• Skip to primary navigation

 Happy February!

-It is hard to believe that February is already well underway.
-I always find that Valentine’s Day gives a much-needed bright spot in the winter blahs for our family.
-However, we don’t do seasonal decor and we avoid food dyes for health reasons too!
 Shockingly enough, with a little forethought and planning, you can celebrate even the most commercial holidays in a simple and clutter-free way that suits the family culture you are trying to build.

-This post contains affiliate links.
+This post may contain affiliate links.
+See my full disclosure here.

 I love to have a storybook teatime for special occasions like Valentine’s Day.
 I borrowed this idea from poetry teatime and it forms the basis of many of our liturgical celebrations and holiday observances throughout the year.